NatalieLockhart/Open-Weather-Map-App/README.txt

 Once the NPM packages finish downloading, run "ng server".
 The app should be listening on port 4200.
 To shut down the app, press ctrl+c twice.

-Once both apps are running, you will be able to input either a US zip code or US city, click the submit button, and receive basic weather information about the area you submitted.
+Once both apps are running, you will be able to navigate to http://localhost:4200/ and input either a US zip code or US city, click the submit button, and receive basic weather information about the area you submitted.